Ehsan-aghapour/ARMCL-pipe-all/README.md

 CXX=clang++ CC=clang scons Werror=0 debug=0 asserts=0 neon=1 opencl=1 os=android arch=armv7a/arm64-v8a -j8

 # Compiling for linux
-For cross compiling the source code in linux host for linux host you require: gcc-linaro-6.3.1-2017.05-x86_64_arm-linux-gnueabihf for 32 bit target gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu for 64 bit target
+For cross compiling the source code in linux host for linux host you require:<br/>
+gcc-linaro-6.3.1-2017.05-x86_64_arm-linux-gnueabihf for 32 bit target <br/>
+gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu for 64 bit target

 Then use the following command to compile.
 Based on your platform set arch to armv7a or arm64-v8a in this command.